-The MPCA anticipates that if a hearing is held on the proposed rules the following persons will testify as witnesses in support of the need for and reasonableness of the rules.
+The MPCA anticipates that following persons will testify as witnesses in a hearing on the proposed rules to support of the need for and reasonableness of the rules.

 - 1. Lead Scientist, R. William Bouchard, Jr., Ph.D., Research Scientist, MPCA.
 Dr. Bouchard is the primary author of the SONAR and lead scientist in the rule amendment development.
 Dr. Bouchard will testify on the rule amendment and SONAR. - 1.
 Legal Counsel, Jean Coleman, MPCA.
 Ms. Coleman is Legal Counsel to the MPCA for this rule.
 She will introduce the required jurisdictional documents into the record. - 2.
 Rule Coordinator, Mary H. Lynn, MPCA.
 Ms. Lynn is a contributing author of the SONAR and is the project coordinator.
 She will testify on any Minnesota Administrative Procedures Act process-related questions.